MileHacker Logo

 Iconic Landmarks: My Son Sanctuary

 A UNESCO World Heritage Site, My Son sanctuary served as the religious and governmental capital of the Cham Kingdom from the 4th to the 13th centuries.
 It comprises a series of Hindu temples dedicated to Shiva, built in various architectural styles reflecting different periods of Cham art.
-Despite extensive damage from conflict and neglect, it is a significant archaeological site.
-Its unique brickwork and intricate carvings signify a sophisticated lost civilization.
+Despite extensive damage from conflict and neglect, it is an important archaeological site.
+Its unique brickwork and complex carvings signify a sophisticated lost civilization.

 Insider Tips for Best Viewing and Photography